quickwit-oss/quickwit/docs/reference/cli.md

 -->

 ## run
-Runs quickwit services.
-By default, `metastore`, `indexer`, `searcher` and `janitor` are started.
+Starts Quickwit server with all services by default: `indexer`, `searcher`, `metastore`, `control_plane` and `janitor`.

 ### Indexer service

-The indexer service will list indexes and their associated sources, and run an indexing pipeline for every single source.
+The indexer service runs indexing pipelines assigned by the Control Plane.

-### Janitor service
+### Searcher service

-The Janitor service is a maintenance service in charge of keeping Quickwit cluster clean by running maintenance tasks.
-Garbage collection, executing delete tasks and applying retention policies to indexes are all the Janitor service duties.
+Starts a web server at `rest_listing_address:rest_list_port` that exposes the [Quickwit REST API](rest-api.md) where `rest_listing_address` and `rest_list_port` are defined in Quickwit config file (quickwit.yaml).
+The node can optionally join a cluster using the `peer_seeds` parameter.
+This list of node addresses is used to discover the remaining peer nodes in the cluster through a gossip protocol, see [chitchat](https://github.com/quickwit-oss/chitchat).

 ### Metastore service

 The metastore service exposes Quickwit metastore over the network.
 This is a core internal service that is needed to operate Quickwit.
 As such, at least one running instance of this service is required for other services to work.

+### Control plane service

+The control plane service schedules indexing tasks to indexers.
+It listens to metastore events such as an source create, delete, toggle, or index delete and reacts accordingly to update the indexing plan.

-### Searcher service
+### Janitor service

-Starts a web server at `rest_listing_address:rest_list_port` that exposes the [Quickwit REST API](rest-api.md) where `rest_listing_address` and `rest_list_port` are defined in Quickwit config file (quickwit.yaml).
-The node can optionally join a cluster using the `peer_seeds` parameter.
-This list of node addresses is used to discover the remaining peer nodes in the cluster through a gossip protocol, see [chitchat](https://github.com/quickwit-oss/chitchat).
+The Janitor service runs maintenance indexes tasks: garbage collection, documents delete, and retention policy tasks.

 :::note
-Behind the scenes, Quickwit needs to open the following port for cluster formation and workload distribution:
+Quickwit needs to open the following port for cluster formation and workload distribution:

     TCP port (default is 7280) for REST API
     TCP and UDP port (default is 7280) for cluster membership protocol